microsoft/fluentui/rfcs/testing.md

 - **Integration**

   Share focus with Unit tests, but for cases where you want to test your component/service with other components/services, without mocking those dependencies.
 Currently we don't differentiate them from Unit tests but a possibility would be to split them into separate files.
-However, given our tight dependency on other utilities on our components (i.e. `make-styles`) such deliniation might be complicated.
+However, given our tight dependency on other utilities on our components (i.e. `make-styles`) such delineation might be complicated.

 - **Performance**